Jumping to conclusions in a time of change

 Whenever we jump to conclusions we assume that the world still works the way it used to.

-These problems aren’t necessarily to do with whether or not our assumption turns out to be correct.
+Those problems aren’t necessarily to do with whether or not our assumptions turn out to be correct.
 The real problem is that jumping to conclusions makes us lazy.
-It stops us checking whether we really understand the situation.
+It stops us checking whether we truly understand the situation.
 It stops us preparing for the unexpected.
-It stops us seeing the other opportunities (and threats) that also exist.
-And it stops us taking the steps we might take to maximise our chances of getting the results we want.
+It stops us seeing the other threats and opportunities that exist.
+And it stops us taking the steps that we could have taken to maximise our chances of getting the results we want.

 1. Check whether we are making any of the eight most common assumptions